Our graduates

 "My name is Stefana Nita.
 I graduated in fall 2007 with a Bachelor for Arts, Honours Political Science, Minor Diversity and the Contemporary World from Concordia University.
 During my last two years as a Concordia University student, I worked as a Student Success Mentor in Counselling and Development at Concordia University.
 Shortly after my graduation, I had the opportunity to take the position of Receptionist in Counselling and Development.
 I have been working for Counselling and Development since September 2007.
 The opportunity to continue working for Concordia University and to provide my support to Concordia University students is very satisfying to me.
 The position of Receptionist in Counselling and Development has allowed me to remain in closed contact with the university life. "

-Stefana is now working in the Registrar's office at Concordia University.
+Stefana is now working in as the Department Administration in the Department of Political Science at Concordia University.